Idƴl Documentation

 sustain_lvl = 0.7

-flow envelope_data(attack_time, decay_time, release_time) = {
+envelope_data(attack_time, decay_time, release_time) = flow {

-attack: [i = 0..100 : i / 100]
+attack: [i in 0..100 : i / 100]

-decay: [i = 0..50 : sustain_lvl + (1 - sustain_lvl) * (1 - i / 50)]
+decay: [i in 0..50 : sustain_lvl + (1 - sustain_lvl) * (1 - i / 50)]

 sustain: [sustain_lvl]

-release: [i = 0..100 : sustain_lvl * (1 - i / 100)]
+release: [i in 0..100 : sustain_lvl * (1 - i / 100)]

 }